dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring.md

 ## Implementation and Wiring

 For this milestone the main idea is to get a "deep" wiring of your project components.
 If you have a frontend and backend, make sure they can talk to each other.
 If you have computational elements and display elements, this is the time to move past mockup data and have the display use the computed data.
 You don't have to have every data connection wired up, but at least one should be working - the idea being to test the full data path.

+* If you have an *api/client setup*, then client should be able to make requests to server
+* If there is a *database* that it is storing something and your code uses results of queries
+* If some *computational or sensor components* they should be wired in and have working input/output that you handle.

 ## GitHub Issues